NNLP-IL/Hebrew-Resources/corpora_and_data_resources.rst

 * `Robo-Shaul (רובו-שאול) <https://story.kan.org.il/robo_shaul>`_ {?} - Transcribed audio recordings (30 hours) of an Israeli economics podcast (חיות כיס).

-* `ivrit.ai <https://huggingface.co/ivrit-ai?fbclid=IwAR0zSlDARL6-pLyTInF8vQBxfQdFHU9WD7AwUjF0MMWSMGMjf8Q3Mo-NjWk>` {`CC BY 4.0 <https://creativecommons.org/licenses/by/4.0/>`_} - A comprehensive Hebrew speech dataset designed for AI research and development.
+* `ivrit.ai <https://huggingface.co/ivrit-ai?fbclid=IwAR0zSlDARL6-pLyTInF8vQBxfQdFHU9WD7AwUjF0MMWSMGMjf8Q3Mo-NjWk>`_ {`CC BY 4.0 <https://creativecommons.org/licenses/by/4.0/>`_} - A comprehensive Hebrew speech dataset designed for AI research and development.
 It contains approximately 3,300 hours of Hebrew speech, collected from a diverse range of online platforms including podcasts and other audio content.

+* `Hebrew Medical Audio Dataset - Verbit <https://huggingface.co/datasets/verbit/hebrew_medical_audio>`_ {`CC BY-NC 4.0`_} - This dataset is published by Verbit.ai and contains over one thousand audio recordings of invented clinical summaries by 41 different speakers.
+Each recording is in Hebrew and represents a summary of a patient's visit, providing valuable insights into clinical interactions, diagnosis, treatment plans, and follow-up procedures.
+The recordings do not contain any personal or private information.

+* `HebDB <https://pages.cs.huji.ac.il/adiyoss-lab/HebDB/>`_ {`CC BY 4.0`_} - Weakly supervised dataset for spoken language processing in the Hebrew language.
+HebDB offers roughly 2500 hours of natural and spontaneous speech recordings in the Hebrew language.
+Raw recordings are provided together with a pre-processed, weakly supervised, and filtered version.

 **Lexical Resources**
 ================